Working with Research Services

 A unique opportunity to do analytical work in state government

-The policy bandwidth of the Research Services unit is one of the widest of any in Washington state government, so staff has an unusual opportunity to avoid getting pigeon-holed into a narrow subject area.
+The policy bandwidth of the Research Services section is one of the widest of any in Washington state government.
+We engage in a broad range of applied research, project management, and program evaluation methodologies, so team members rarely get pigeon-holed into narrow subject areas.

-Staff are sometimes hired for their expertise in specific subject areas, but the unit’s policy bandwidth is so broad that what usually most matters is a candidate’s zest for interdisciplinary learning.
-Knowledge of research and program evaluation methods varies with the position, but higher-level positions typically require a master’s degree or equivalent professional experience.
-Some statistical methods background can be helpful but analytical precision is more central to our overall book of business.
+Staff are sometimes hired for their expertise in specific subject areas, but the unit’s policy bandwidth is so broad that what usually matters most is a candidate’s zest for interdisciplinary learning.
+Some background in statistical methods can be helpful but analytical precision is more central to our overall book of business.

 During legislative sessions, most staff assists in producing local government fiscal notes, so an affinity for fiscal analysis and legislative process is a definite plus.
 Experience is also helpful in grant writing, client relations, and a policy-savvy approach to developing research proposals.

 We use a variety of means to meet our shorter-term staffing needs, including project or non-permanent positions.
 Tasks range from highly specialized skills to entry-level research assistance.
 Core staff often starts out in shorter-term positions.